Cost is often what decides when and how we travel.

-For almost every trip, the two biggest travel expenses you'll come across are (a) how much will it cost to get there, and (b) how much will it cost to stay there.
+For almost every trip, the two biggest travel expenses you’ll encounter are (a) how much it will cost to get there and (b) how much it will cost to stay there.

 That second expense, how much it will cost to stay where I want to stay, is often rife with misinformation and fluctuating prices.

-For both the casual traveller and the seasoned nomad alike, all the travel sites, hacks, and workarounds can be hard to navigate.
+For both the casual traveler and the seasoned nomad alike, all the travel sites, hacks, and workarounds can be hard to navigate.

 But here at Universal Traveller, we’ve discovered one company that takes the guesswork out of booking accommodations worldwide, all while guaranteeing that you’ll never find a cheaper room at the same property on the same day.

 That’s the promise Club1 Hotels makes, and they deliver.